 When Planning your revision - topic by topic, week by week.
-Include the WHAT and the HOW eg topic plus revision strategy

-Topics I will revise from Y12 Topics I will revise from Y13

-19 February ·

-Are you in a healthy

-mindset for the exam

-preparation period?

-What do you need to get

-organised?

-Do you have checklists of

-key knowledge and/or

-the specification to refer

-to?

-26 February

-MOCK EXAM WEEK

-Have you plotted your

-revision plan for the full

-revision period?

-How are you using the

-study cycle in this

-subject?

-Have you carried out a

-revision checklist audit to

-help you rank topics?

-Have you used this to

-interleave and space

-content needed in your

-assessments?

-4 March

-MOCK EXAM WEEK

-Have you created

-flashcards for knowledge

-in each subject?

-Has your teacher advised

-you how to create and

-use them in each subject?

-Are you aware of apps you can use to create

-these electronically?

-11 March

-Are you revisiting your revision checklist audit to

-make sure you are spacing topics according

-to how secure your knowledge and

-understanding are?

-Are you using a range of apps and quizzing

-methods to support revision in your subject?

-18 March

-Have you explored visual

-ways to represent knowledge in your subjects eg

-mindmaps/concept maps?

-Do you use these to

-make connections between different pieces of knowledge?
+Include the WHAT and the HOW revision strategy Topics I will revise from Y12 Topics I will revise from Y13 WEEK 1 Are you in a healthy mindset for the exam preparation period?
+What do you need to get organised?
+Do you have checklists of key knowledge and/or the specification to refer to?
+WEEK 2 Have you plotted your revision plan for the full revision period?
+How are you using the study cycle in this subject?
+Have you carried out a revision checklist audit to help you rank topics?
+Have you used this to interleave and space content needed in your assessments?
+WEEK 3 Have you created flashcards for knowledge in each subject?
+Has your teacher advised you how to create and use them in each subject?

+Are you aware of apps you can use to create these electronically?
+WEEK 4 Are you revisiting your revision checklist audit to make sure you are spacing topics according to how secure your knowledge and understanding are?
+Are you using a range of apps and quizzing methods to support revision in your subject?
+WEEK 5 Have you explored visual ways to represent knowledge in your subjects eg mindmaps/concept maps?
+Do you use these to make connections between different pieces of knowledge?

 When Planning your revision - topic by topic, week by week.
-Include the WHAT and the HOW eg topic plus revision strategy Topics I will revise from Y12 Topics I will revise from Y13 25 March Make a note of any revision sessions you are attending Can you summarise topics/methods in a minute in each subject?
+Include the WHAT and the HOW eg topic plus revision strategy Topics I will revise from Y12 Topics I will revise from Y13 WEEK 6 Can you summarise topics/methods in a minute in each subject?
 How can you check you've remembered all key information?
-EASTER BREAK FI ROM COLLEGE 15 April Can you teach examples of content and knowledge to other students?
+WEEK 7 Can you teach examples of content and knowledge to other students?
 Can you explain how to meet the assessment criteria for the high grades?
-22 April Are you confidently completing exam questions in the time allowed?
+WEEK 8 Are you confidently completing exam questions in the time allowed?
 Are you able to mark these accurately to show your understanding of the mark scheme?

-Have you revisited

-previous assessments to

-see how you would
+Have you revisited previous assessments to see how you would

+7

 improve now and to

 ensure you have

 addressed all feedback

 advice?

-29 April
+davice:

+WEEK 9

 Are you confidently

 completing exam

 questions in the time

 allowed?

 Are you able to mark

+Are you able to mark

 these accurately to show

 your understanding of

 the mark scheme?

-the mark scheme:

 Have you revisited

 previous assessments to

 see how you would

 improve now and to

 ensure you have

 addressed all feedback

 advice?

-7 May

-4 day college week
+WEEK 10